softwaremill/macwire/README.md

 ```

 The difference is that previously macro expanded into `system.actorOf(...)`
-and when inside another actor it expanded into `context.actoOf(...)`.
+and when inside another actor it expanded into `context.actorOf(...)`.

 It's possible to create anonymous actors. `wireAnonymousActor` is for it: